SRARAD/db-backup-plugin/README.md

 The create key script generates an encryption key for storing encrypted files on S3. **We recommend not storing this key in source control.
 Store it in a local config file which is not checked in.**.

 To generate a key run `grails CreateKey` after installing the plugin.

+## License

+**DB-Backups** has been released under the MIT license by [SRA International, INC](https://www.sra.com/).
+It was originally developed specifically for the [SRA Rapid Application Development Team](https://github.com/SRARAD).